mariadb-corporation/Developer-Examples/Orders/README.md

 ### Getting start with MariaDB <a name="installation"></a>

-To download and deploy MariaDB HTAP check out the instructions [here](https://mariadb.com/docs/deploy/installation/).
+To download and deploy MariaDB check out the instructions [here](https://mariadb.com/docs/deploy/installation/).
 You can also make use of the [MariaDB Image available on Docker Hub](https://hub.docker.com/_/mariadb).

 ### Create the schema <a name="create-schema"></a>